-- Length of the step is should provide minimum 600mm.
+- The length of the step is should provide a minimum of 600mm.

-- The handrail height should be provided minimum 1m for the staircase.
+- The handrail height should be provided a minimum of 1m for the staircase.

 Types of Stairs:

-There are several types of stairs structure that you can construct in your home or building at affordable prices with good quality, are as follows:
+There are several types of stairs structure that you can construct in your home or building at affordable prices with good quality which as follows:

 1. Straight stairs.